jarrodmillman/rcsds/labs/lab08.rst

        visualizations

-     - Speed: Related to the last bullet point, if you are trying to generate high-performance (i.e. high frame-rate) animations, matplotlib is may be sufficient, but is probably not the correct package.
+     - Speed: Related to the last bullet point, if you are trying to generate high-performance (i.e. high frame-rate) animations, matplotlib may be sufficient, but is probably not the correct package.

      - 3D visualization: Again, matplotlib has some functionality here,